-- 1. Withdraw on or before the 60% point of the enrollment period for which the aid was intended. - 2.
-Receive Title IV federal student financial assistance.
+- 1.)
+Withdraw on or before the 60% point of the enrollment period for which the aid was intended. - 2.)
+Receive Title IV federal student financial assistance for the period indicated in #1.

-No federal refund will be calculated for students who withdraw after the 60% point period of enrollment.
+The refund policy is calculated for all students receiving federal aid.
 The net refund to Title IV programs will be applied in the following order:

-- ▶ Unsubsidized FFEL Loans

-- ▶ Subsidized FFEL Loans

-- ▶ Unsubsidized Direct Federal Loans
+- ▶ Unsubsidized FFELP Loans

-- ▶ Subsidized Federal Direct Loans
+- ▶ Subsidized FFELP Loans

 - ► Federal Perkins Loans

-- ▶ FFEL PLUS Loans

-- ▶ Federal Direct PLUS Loans
+- ▶ FFELP PLUS Loans (Graduate Student)

 - ▶ Federal Pell Grants

-- Academic Competitiveness Grant
+- ▶ Academic Competitiveness Grant

 - ▶ National Smart Grant

-- ▶ Federal SEOG
+- Federal SEOG Grant

 - ▶ Other Title IV Assistance

-Drop/Add Courses
+Droping/Adding Courses

-A student may drop, without fee, or add individual courses in the FIRST FIVE DAYS of a fall or spring term or the FIRST THREE DAYS of a summer term.
+A student may drop, without fee, or add individual courses in the first five days of a fall or spring term or the first three days of a summer term.
 The last calendar date to drop or add an individual course is given by the official Schedule of Courses for a given term.
 No tuition adjustments will be made, nor will tuition be refunded for any individual course dropped after the expiration of the drop/add date.

-In order to be officially withdrawn from any course, a student MUST complete withdrawal which will be approved by his/her advisor.
+In order to be officially withdrawn from any course, a student must complete withdrawal which will be approved by his/her advisor.
 Such withdrawals, however, will not be considered in effect until filed with the Office of the Registrar.